 Signal vs. noise in resting heart rate

-• The onset of illness often shows up as a sustained increase.
-Train conservatively.
+- The onset of illness often shows up as a sustained increase.
+Your immune system's increased activity requires more from your heart.

 FAQ